-The EUREC4A field campaign was elaborated to provide relevant observations on the cloud properties and their atmospheric and oceanic environment across a range of scales (Stevens, 2021).
+- 35 and oceanic environment across a range of scales (Stevens, 2021).
 The measurement platforms were deployed over two theatres of action.
 The first, referred to as the 'Tradewind Alley', extends from an open ocean mooring at 51° W, 15° N to the Barbados Cloud Observatory (BCO), 59° W, 13° N (Stevens et al., 2016).
 The second named the 'Boulevard des Tourbillons' extends from 7° N, off the northern Brazil coast, roughly to the BCO.
-Most of the distant open sea water vapour measurements were made by Research Vessels (R/Vs) embarking radiosonde systems, lidars and microwave radiometers, for what concerns water vapour measurements.
+Most of the distant open sea water vapour measurements were made by Research Vessels (R/Vs) embarking radiosonde systems, lidars and microwave radiometers, for what concerns - 40 water vapour measurements.
 They were completed by aircraft platforms leaving from the Grantley Adams international airport (GAIA), Brigdetown, Barbados, embarking dropsondes, in-situ and remote sensing measurement systems.
 The aircraft operated mainly in a 200-km diameter circle centred on 57.7° W, 13.3° E in the Tradewind Alley, upstream from the BCO.
 In addition to the research instrumentation deployed on these platforms, ground-based and ship-borne GNSS receivers were operated to provide high temporal resolution Integrated Water Vapour (IWV) measurements.
-Results of ship-borne GNSS measurements from the R/Vs Meteor, Maria S. Merian, and Atalante are described in a companion paper (Bosser et al., 2020).
+Results of ship-borne GNSS measurements - 45 from the R/Vs Meteor, Maria S. Merian, and Atalante are described in a companion paper (Bosser et al., 2021).
 This paper focuses on the ground-based GNSS network measurements.